Sunnyside Neighborhood Review - Queens Moving Guide 2024

 The territory known as Sunnyside Gardens will make you feel like you landed in a neighborhood in a charming country village.

-Fun Fact: Sunnyside Gardens Historic District is a national historic site (1984) and New York City landmark consisting of 16 blocks and more than 600 buildings.
+Fun Fact: Sunnyside Gardens Historic District is a national historic site (1984) and New York City landmark with 16 blocks and more than 600 buildings.

 Real Estate in Sunnyside

-While prices have risen in past decade or so in this area, Sunnyside still remains a great value for the price when it comes to both rental and sales.
+While prices have risen in the past decade or so in this area, Sunnyside remains an excellent value for the price when it comes to rental and sales.

 However, the vast majority of real estate in Sunnyside is apartments.